ncbi/stxtyper/README.md

 - `--blast_bin <path>` Directory to search for tblastn binary.
 Overrides environment variable `$BLAST_BIN` and the default PATH.

+- `--amrfinder` Print the output in the fields that match AMRFinderPlus output.
+[See below for details](#--amrfinder-output).

+- `--print_node` In the `--amrfinder` output format add the "Hierarchy node" as the last column.
+See the [field description in the AMRFinderPlus documentation](https://github.com/ncbi/amr/wiki/Running-AMRFinderPlus#fields) for details.

+- `--nucleotide_output <fasta_output_filename>` Print the nucleotide sequence of the identified operons to this file in FASTA format.
+Takes the sequence from _Target start_ to _Target stop_ and reverse-complements it if necessary to put it in the coding frame.

 - `-q` or `--quiet` Suppress the status messages normally written to STDERR.

 - `--log <log_file>` Error log file, appended and opened when you first run the application.
 This is used for debugging.